ouster-lidar/ouster-sdk/README.md

 data, and interfacing with ROS.

 See the `README.md` in each subdirectory for details.
+## mimic_16 fork
+This fork mimics the output of an OS1-16 in the three sample clients provided.
+All visualizers will output 16 channels of data in the point cloud and the ambient, intensity, and range images.
+The unused 48 channels are zeroed out.

 ## Contents
 * [ouster_client/](ouster_client/README.md) contains an example C++ client for the OS-1 sensor